Pessary: History

 Early use of pessaries dates back to the ancient Egyptians, as they described using pessaries to treat pelvic organ prolapse.
 The term 'pessary' itself is derived from the Ancient Greek word pessós, meaning round stone used for games.

 Pessaries are even mentioned in the oldest surviving copy of the Greek medical text, the Hippocratic Oath, as something that physicians should never administer for the purposes of an abortion: "Similarly I will not give to a woman a pessary to cause abortion."

 The earliest documented pessaries were natural products.
 For example, Greek physicians Hippocrates and Soranus described inserting half of a pomegranate into the vagina to treat prolapse.
 It was not until the 16th century that the first purpose-made pessaries were made.
 For instance, in the late 1500s, Ambroise Paré was described as making oval pessaries from hammered brass and waxed cork.
 Nowadays, pessaries are generally made from silicone and are well tolerated and effective among patients who need them.

 Medical uses

 Pelvic organ prolapse

 The most common use for pessaries is to treat pelvic organ prolapse.
 A pelvic organ prolapse can occur when the muscles and tissues surrounding the bladder, uterus, vagina, small bowel, and rectum stop working properly to hold the organs in place and the organs begin to drop outside the body.
 The most common cause of such prolapse is childbirth, usually multiple births.
 Obesity, long-term respiratory problems, constipation, pelvic organ cancers, and hysterectomies can all be causes for pelvic organ prolapses as well.

-Some signs and symptoms include feeling pressure in the pelvic area, lower back pain, painful intercourse, urinary incontinence, a feeling that something is out of place, constipation, or bleeding from the vagina.
+Some signs and symptoms include feeling pressure in the pelvic area, lower back pain, painful intercourse, urinary incontinence, a feeling that something is out of place, constipation, and bleeding from the vagina.
 Pessaries are manual devices that are inserted into the vagina to help support and reposition descended pelvic organs, which helps to prevent the worsening of prolapse, helps with symptom relief, and can delay or prevent the need for surgery.

 Further, pessaries can be used for surgery preparation as a way to maintain prolapse without progression.
 This is especially useful when a surgery may need to be delayed.

 Stress urinary incontinence

 Stress urinary incontinence is leakage of urine that is caused by sudden pressure on the bladder.
 It occurs during activities that increase the amount of pressure on the bladder such as coughing, sneezing, laughing, and exercising.

 The pressure causes opening of the sphincter muscles which usually help prevent urine leakage.
 Stress urinary incontinence is a common medical problem, especially in women; about 1 in 3 women are affected by this condition at some point in their lives.

 Pessaries are considered a safe non-surgical treatment option for stress urinary incontinence, as they can control the urine leakage by pushing the urethra closed.
 Pessaries can be removed at any time.